andresmijares/architest/README.md

 * Make UI test (Snapshots).
 * Make a router and have a different page for each.
 * Create more tests cases scenarios.
 * Make something more complex with user validations (not only a name lol). 🤣

+## Notes:
+I've received comments telling that this a bad approach cause it does not follow the redux standards (if that is something) and mutations need to happen in the reducers all the time (aja...).

+Even when I can be agree with this kind of comment, please, remember that there is not 1 architectural pattern in the world, and also, you don't own the voice of the truth; If you can evangelize a technology as it is, good for you, I'm more interested in solving the problems that I have not those that I want to solve or any kind of common fashion in the community.
+Remember that keeping the same status quo all around just mean you will never innovate your processes.

+At end of the day this is just an advice, you can do whatever the fuck you want to do (and think).

 ## More
 For more information about the decision and the style made, you can refer to the following posts that I've writen: